 Allow me to break it down as simply as I can.

-• Children’s brains are not fully developed, so this emotional reaction tends to happen more frequently and for many problems that seem small to us.
+- Children’s brains are not fully developed, so this emotional reaction tends to happen more frequently and in situations that may seem insignificant or unwarranted to us as adults.

-• This is why, when children are dysregulated (and we’re talking meltdown mode here, not just a little whiney), the only expectation you should have is for them to calm down.
+- This is why, when children are dysregulated (and we’re talking meltdown mode here, not just a little whiney), the only expectation you should have is for them to calm down.
+Everything else can wait until later.

 Timer